KairosGames/KairosGames/README.md

-First of all, I welcome you on my Itch.io (and GitHub) page and I sincerely hope that you will find pleasure here by playing to my games because I took care of them for that (here is my Itch.io page : kayrosgames.itch.io/).
+First of all, I welcome you on my Itch.io (and GitHub) page and I sincerely hope that you will find pleasure here by playing to my games because I took care of them for that (click [here](https://kayrosgames.itch.io/) to see my Itch.io page).

 I am an actor in reconversion in the field of videogame programming.
 Having tried my hand at several fields, I have what we could call an atypical background that makes me a multi-skilled person.